Health Care Guide Information

 • Infection during Transplant:

-Acute graft versus host disease( As a complication of bone marrow transplant)
+Acute graft versus host disease( complication of bone marrow transplant)

 This includes graft versus host disease (gut, liver, skin). .it may occur early at the time of engraftment or later within months to one year.